bobsanjo/PRIV/trusted_services_overview.md

     artifacts to an open source repo in [github.com/privacysandbox](https://github.com/privacysandbox) org.
 Refer [here][8] for the Github code repo of different Privacy Sandbox services.

-### Deployment by adtechs
+### Deployment by ad techs

-Adtechs will deploy FLEDGE services from an open source repository that follow helper guides provided by Google.
+Ad techs will deploy FLEDGE services from an open source repository that follow helper guides provided by Google.
 This includes running binaries of the service in the TEE setup specific to a cloud platform.
-Adtechs are responsible for the productionization of FLEDGE services operated by them.
+Ad techs are responsible for the productionization of FLEDGE services operated by them.

-Adtechs will define and be responsible for the Service Level Objective (SLO) and  Service Level Agreement (SLA) of the system deployed by them.
+Ad techs will define and be responsible for the Service Level Objective (SLO) and  Service Level Agreement (SLA) of the system deployed by them.

 ### Deployment by Coordinators